gecos-lab/custom_tree_widget/README.md

 A custom PySide6 QTreeWidget with a hierarchic draggable, selectable and checkable structure, to be used in PZero.

 custom_tree_widget © 2020 by Andrea Bistacchi, released under GNU AGPLv3 license

+to do:

+- keep checked/unchecked state when columns reordered
+- avoid multiple checkboxToggled signals when more than one item is checked/unchecked